ChainSecurity/near-for-auditors/docs/cross-contract-calls.md

 ```

 This allows the restriction of access to callback functions to prevent external contracts from injecting data into a function that is expected to be called by the contract itself.
 Note that a "private" function must still be defined as a ``pub fn``, which allows it to be called externally!

+## Storage in Cross-contract Calls

+As we have discussed, in contrast to Ethereum, where transactions are executed atomically, in NEAR Action Receipts are executed atomically.
+As we have showed in this tutorial, cross-contract calls create new Action Receipts.

+Let us consider the case where any of the calls of the ``call_all`` method failed.
+The failure of the cross-contract call, e.g., ``a``, would lead to reverting the storage modification performed by ``a`` only.
+However, the modification cassed by ``call_all`` would not be reverted.
+Moreover, ``hanlde_callback`` is indifferent of whether any of the external calls it awaits failed.
+As soon as all the external calls are executed, ``handle_callback`` can also execute.
+If we want to revert the changes of ``call_all``, we should do it manually in the ``handle_callback``.
+At this point we want to draw reader's attention to two important points:

+1. Each contract is responsible for each own state.
+Thus failures of cross-contract calls should be handled manually.
+2. To revert the stoarge manually, the action should have enough gas.
+This should also be guaranteed by the implementation.

+The NEAR runtime does not prevent a second call to the same contract method from executing while the first one awaits for its dependencies.
+This means that any modification of the first method call will be visible in the second one.
+For example, the following scenario is possible:

+1. User ``A`` makes a call to method ``a`` of contract ``C`` which modifies the state of the contract. ``a`` makes a corss-contract call and uses a callback ``ca`` to handle the result of the cross-contract call.
+2. ``ca`` awaits for the cross-contract call to complete
+3. User ``B`` makes a call to method ``a`` of ``C``.
+This execution will use the updated state from 1.